cristifalcas/puppet-kubernetes/README.md

 Currently, the kubectl and kubelet binaries can only be installed from packages.

+Packages are managed from the following classes: kubernetes::client, kubernetes::node and kubernetes::master.

+Since kubernetes::client is used in kubernetes::node and kubernetes::master, you need to declare it before kubernetes::node/kubernetes::master if you want to manage any parameters:

+      class { 'kubernetes::client': manage_package => false, }
+      class { 'kubernetes::node':   manage_package => false, }
+      class { 'kubernetes::master': manage_package => false, }

 Install the kube client (this will force the latest version):

 	  include kubernetes::client